Pneumonia

 -

-If you're a smoker, now is a good time to give up.
+Quit smoking, if you're a smoker, now is a good time to give up.
 Smoking damages your lungs and makes it more likely that you'll get pneumonia again.
-Your doctor can help you with ways to stop smoking.
+Your doctor can help you with ways to quit smoking.

 Pneumonia is serious and can sometimes be life threatening.
-But with prompt treatment most people are completely cured.
+But most people make a full recovery with the right treatment.

 What did you think about this patient information guide?